ianto-cannon/clean-clipboard/README.md

 # Remove Emails from Clipboard

-A lightweight shell script that removes all email addresses from your clipboard — useful for better privacy when pasting email threads into ChatGPT or other AI tools.
+A simple shell script that removes email addresses from your clipboard text.
+Run this before pasting email threads into AI tools such as ChatGPT so that you do not give away personal data.
 Can be used on macOS or Linux.

 ---